deficollective/defiscan/src/content/protocols/lido-v2.md

 Lido is a liquid-staking protocol.
 Liquid staking allows users to delegate their `ETH` for staking to a set of _Node Operators_ who run validators with `ETH` staked in Lido.
 In exchange for their `ETH` users get `stETH` (staked `ETH`), a token issued by Lido which represents the staked `ETH`.
 This token can then be used throughout DeFi in other protocols, for example, as collateral.
-The benefits of liquid staking are that there is no barrier to entry, users can stake without meeting the minimum 32 `ETH` to create a validator, and the staked `ETH` can still be used to perform further actions in other protocols.
-In exchange for this service, Lido takes a 10% fee on the yield generated, which is split between the _Lido Treasury_ and the _Node Operators_.
+Liquid staking removes barriers to entry by allowing users to stake without minimum, while keeping their assets liquid.
+Lido takes a 10% fee on the yield, split between the _Lido Treasury_ and _Node Operators_.

 Lido V2 uses a system of _Staking Modules_ as explained in the [Protocol Analysis](#protocol-analysis).
 Each _Staking Module_ has its own set of _Node Operators_, incentive mechanisms, and potential penalties.
 There currently are three modules: the _Curated_, _Simple-DVT_, and _Community_ staking modules.
 Validators in the first two have to be approved by governance, whereas anyone can become a _Node Operator_ for the _Community Staking Module_ by depositing a bond.